kevincloud/vault-aws-demo/README.md

 ...
 ```

+#### Step 3.
+Remove Key Shares

-We're not quite done.
+We're almost done.
 Since our master key is managed by an external trusted source, we need to migrate away from a shared key to a single key.

 ```bash
 vault operator rekey -init -target=recovery -key-shares=1 -key-threshold=1